 Vaccines to Prevent Meningococcal Disease

-There are meningococcal vaccines that help provide protection against five types (serogroups) of meningococcal disease, including the three types most common in the United States (serogroups B, C, and Y).
+There are meningococcal vaccines that help protect against five types (serogroups) of meningococcus bacteria, including the three types most common in the United States (serogroups B, C, and Y).
 Meningococcal vaccines cannot prevent all cases of the disease, but they do protect many people who might become sick if they didn't get vaccinated.

-Meningococcal conjugate vaccine (MenACWY) is routinely recommended for all 11 through 18 year olds.
-The first dose should be given at 11-12 years of age and a booster dose at 16 years of age.
-For adolescents who receive the first dose at age 13 through 15 years, a one-time booster dose should be administered, preferably at age 16 through 18 years, before the peak in increased risk.
-Adolescents who receive their first dose of meningococcal conjugate vaccine at or after age 16 years do not need a booster dose.
+Quadrivalent meningococcal conjugate vaccine (MenACWY) is routinely recommended for all 11 through 18 year olds.
+The first dose should be given at 11-12 years old and a booster dose at 16 years old.
+For adolescents who receive the first dose at 13 through 15 years old, a one-time booster dose should be administered, preferably at 16 through 18 years old, before the peak in increased risk.
+Adolescents who receive their first dose of quadrivalent meningococcal conjugate vaccine at or after 16 years old do not need a booster dose.

-Either meningococcal conjugate vaccine (MenACWY) or meningococcal polysaccharide vaccine (MPSV4) is recommended for adults if you:
+Either quadrivalent meningococcal conjugate vaccine (MenACWY) or meningococcal polysaccharide vaccine (MPSV4) is recommended for adults if you:

 Booster doses may be recommended for adults who remain at increased risk.
 Talk to your health care provider for more information.